 - Spider-Man: Global War: Doctor Octopus himself schemes to Take Over the World.
 He uses a rocket to cause an EMP to hit much of the Western Hemisphere, heedless of the lives that could be lost.
 Doc Ock then plans to use a second rocket, this one nuclear-tipped, to strike near the Latverian capital, after which Doc Ock predicts Doctor Doom—all due to Doc Ock's machinations (including having kidnapped a man's family to force the man to help)—will respond by firing nukes in all directions.
 The rest of the world—which, thanks to the EMP, won't be able to communicate with Doom—will have to counter-attack.
 Doom will lose, but the rest of the world will be devastated.
 Doc Ock, having taken refuge underground, will then emerge as the savior of mankind and its ruler.

-- Hulk, by Peter David: Dr. David Banner lacks all of his film counterpart's genuinely sympathetic or redeeming traits, replacing them with purely selfish evil.
+- Hulk: Dr. David Banner lacks all of his film counterpart's genuinely sympathetic or redeeming traits, replacing them with purely selfish evil.
 In an attempt to perfect a super soldier serum, Banner tested it on himself, leading to his newborn son Bruce to be infected with a strange disease that comes out in full when the boy is angry.
 Fascinated by this development, Banner subjects Bruce to a variety of experiments, from emotionally and physically abusing the boy to harvesting his blood for more experiments.
 Disgusted that he has started to care for Bruce, Banner eventually tries to stab the boy to death for "ruining his life" after he is fired for his experiments.
 He shrugs off his accidental murder of his wife, later using it as a sob story to manipulate others.
 Once exposed, Banner tries to blow up his entire workplace, uncaring that the explosion could go nuclear and kill countless innocents.
 After being released from a mental institution decades later, Banner murders several people while tracking down Bruce, and tries to have Bruce's Love Interest Betty ripped to shreds by mutant dogs.
 Gaining powers of his own, Banner hopes to drain Bruce of his Gamma radiation and life, then use his new abilities to become a god and kill all those who slighted him.

-- Iron Man, by Peter David: Obadiah Stane is presented as far worse than his film counterpart.
+- Iron Man: Obadiah Stane is presented as far worse than his film counterpart.
 Stane is a warmonger and weapons manufacturer who hires terrorists to murder his surrogate nephew, Tony Stark, alongside an entire military squad.
 Using Tony's seeming death to take over Stark Industries and begin selling off dangerous weapons to terrorists for a profit, Stane later betrays and wipes out his former terrorist partners before attempting to murder Tony with his bare hands.
 After creating his own suit of superpowered armor and becoming the Iron Monger, Stane slaughters anyone in his way in a mad attempt to murder Tony and Pepper Potts, using a woman and her four children as ammo to attack Tony with.
 In his prime moment of villainy, Stane completely ignores the fact that the damaged Arc reactor will explode and wipe out thousands of innocents, so hell-bent on crushing Tony that he is willing to take down an entire city in the process.

-- The Incredible Hulk (2008), by Peter David: Emil Blonsky is notably worse than his film counterpart.
+- The Incredible Hulk (2008): Emil Blonsky is notably worse than his film counterpart.
 A brutal soldier with no problem harming dogs or bystanders in his way, Blonsky gets worse as he is injected with the super soldier serum, which brings out his more aggressive side.
 Desiring to execute people for minor offenses while hunting down Bruce Banner, aka the Hulk, Blonsky becomes obsessed with the Hulk's power, to such an extent he viciously beats Banner in an attempt to bring the Hulk out.
 After assaulting and murdering some of his fellow soldiers, Blonsky undergoes the same gamma experiment that created the Hulk, turning himself into the Abomination, and with his newfound powers goes on a rampage across New York, killing scores of people in his way and smashing through cars and buildings with an evil grin on his face, finally getting to do what he's always wanted to deep down: have the power of life and death over people weaker than him.

 - Planet X Crossover, by Michael Jan Friedman: High Implementor Ruugh Isadjo is the leader of a political faction within the mysterious Draa'kon Empire.
 Wanting to seize power for himself, Isadjo infects the nearby planet Xhaldia with a virus that will mutate a small part of the population in 30 years.
 Thirty years later, after the mutants on Xhaldia emerge, Isadjo plans to capture these Xhaldian mutants to enslave them and make them into Super Soldiers that Isadjo will use for war and conquest.
 Isadjo also has his second-in-command killed because she might have made a mistake.
 When the X-Men and the Enterprise crew begin to sabotage his war ship, Isadjo plans to use a bomb to destroy Verdeen, a city on Xhaldia where most of the Xhaldian mutants are located, not caring about the civilians and his troops being killed in the process, wanting the mutants dead if he could not enslave them.